nathanl/consult/README.md

 config :consult, :hooks_module, MyApp.ConsultHooks
 ```

+### Hooks Module

-The hooks module referenced in the configuration must define the following functions:
+The hooks module referenced in the configuration must be defined in your application.
+It must define the following functions:

+- `representative?(user)`
+- `user_for_request(conn)`

+#### - `representative?(user)

+This function  accepts one of the user maps returned by `user_for_request(conn)` and returns a boolean.
+If it's true, the user will be allowed to answer incoming chats.

+#### `user_for_request(conn)`

-- `user_for_request(conn)` - must return a map or struct representing the user for the current request. `user.id` and `user.name` are required fields, but both can have `nil` values if (for instance) the user is not logged in.
+This function must must return a map or struct representing the user for the current request.
+Typically, this will mean checking the session, but your logic may vary. `user.id` and `user.name` are required fields, but both can have `nil` values if (for instance) the user is not logged in.

-- `representative?(user)` accepts one of the user maps returned by `user_for_request(conn)` and returns a boolean, answering the question "is this person allowed to function as a customer service representative - for example, to answer user chat requests?"
+The user's id and name will be recorded in the database with any messages they send, and the name will be displayed in the chat box.
+If `user.name` is nil, a default value will be used.
+Since Consult can differentiate between someone starting a chat in the app vs one answering chats from the customer service dashboard, it gives them different default names accordingly ("User" and "Representative").
+It also labels each message with the role "user" or "representative", regardless of the names used.

+#### Implementation

-Here's the simplest possible implementation:
+Here's the simplest possible implementation of a hooks module:

 ```elixir
 defmodule MyApp.ConsultHooks do